-HighIQPro is designed y to improve cognitive performance & cognitive capital by increasing IQ, strategic insight, attention control and mental resilience.
-These all mental performance.
+HighIQPro is designed to improve cognitive performance & cognitive capital by increasing IQ, strategic insight, attention control and mental resilience.
+These all benefit mental performance.
 They are also scarce resources that can be traded with career success, money, social impact and political power.

 Scientific Basis of the 2nd Generation DNB Formula